 Eye Floaters Are Usually Harmless

 Yes, eye floaters are annoying.
 But most of the time, there isn’t a reason to worry.
+Overall, understanding when to worry about eye floaters really depends on the individual and the wellness of the eye.
+This is why keeping up with your eyes’ health is so important.

 Book an eye exam with your optometrist if floaters become more prevalent or impact your daily life.
 This is key to staying on top of your eye health and catching any problems early.